phalcon-orphanage/docs/en/reference/models.rst

     echo "The robot have ", $robot->countRobotsParts(), " parts\n";

 Virtual Foreign Keys
 ^^^^^^^^^^^^^^^^^^^^
-By default, relationships does not act like database foreign keys, that is,if you try to insert/update a value not having a valid value on its referenced model, Phalcon will not throw a validation message or anything.
+By default, relationships does not act like database foreign keys, that is, if you try to insert/update a value not having a valid value on its referenced model, Phalcon will not throw a validation message or anything.
 You can modify this behavior by adding a fourth parameter when defining a relationship.
 Let's change the RobotsPart model to use its relationships as foreign keys:

 .. code-block:: php